Experiential Webinar Retreat

 Check timeanddate.com for your local time zone.

-Also, we encourage participants to organise a quiet space for private practice, and to ensure reliable internet access in that place.
+We encourage participants to organise a quiet space for private practice, and to ensure reliable internet access in that place.

 Friday, November 26th, 2021, 19:00 hrs CET